woydziak/IGEL-Docs/Docs/HOWTO-Use-IGEL-Static-Template-Keys.md

 ![image01](Images/HOWTO-Use-IGEL-Static-Template-Keys-01.jpeg)

-This may cause problems as the session sometimes starts before that commend can run.
+This may cause problems as the session sometimes starts before that command can run.

 -----